p4rkerw/SALSA/Tutorials/single_cell_atac/README.md

 git -C $project clone https://github.com/p4rkerw/SALSA
 ```

-**Step 1: Genotype a single cell gene expression dataset** The tutorial workflow is based on the GATK germline short variant discovery pipeline for RNAseq.
-Additional info can be found on the [GATK website](https://gatk.broadinstitute.org/hc/en-us/articles/360035531192-RNAseq-short-variant-discovery-SNPs-Indels-) .
+**Step 1: Genotype a single cell gene expression dataset** The tutorial workflow is based on the GATK germline short variant discovery pipeline.
+Additional info can be found on the [GATK website](https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels-) .
 To explore additional GATK options type 'gatk --list' into the terminal.
 If you want to skip ahead move the [genotyped vcf](https://github.com/p4rkerw/SALSA/blob/main/Tutorials/single_cell_atac/pbmc.atac.chr22.vcf.gz) and its index to the volume mounted to project/atac_genotype and proceed to the next step.
 ```
 Usage: step1_gatk_genotype.sh [-inrgdomlt]
   -i  | --inputbam           STR   path/to/input.bam eg. [rna_counts/sample_1/outs/possorted*.bam]